Nicholas and Alexandra: Development

+The first director was George Stevens who left the project.
+Anthony Harvey became involved in December 1968 but he left by February 1969.
+Ken Russell, Lindsay Anderson, and John Boorman were all approached but turned it down.
+Joseph L. Mankiewicz was briefly part of the project then Charles Jarrott joined in November 1969.
+After seeing Patton, Goldman recommended Franklin J. Schaffner who signed in July 1970.

 Spiegel turned to former collaborators John Box for production design, and cinematographer Freddie Young (Lawrence of Arabia) to give the production the epic touch he felt it needed.
 Principal photography took place in Spain and Yugoslavia.

 Spiegel had to work with stricter budget constraints from Columbia Studios than before.
 He had wanted Peter O'Toole as Rasputin and Vanessa Redgrave as Alexandra but was constrained.
 Notable actors such as Laurence Olivier, Irene Worth, Michael Redgrave and Jack Hawkins appeared in the film, but actor Rex Harrison turned down a supporting role as too small.
+Spiegel offered the role of the Empress to Grace Kelly who turned it down.

 Tom Baker, a member of the Royal National Theatre, was recommended for the role of Rasputin by Laurence Olivier, then the director of the company.